jacintoi/course-project-group_1019/README.md

 ## Describe your dataset in about 150-200 words

--	Data-mined dataset from a videogame reporting website.
--	Dataset with information regarding videogame: o	Names o	Genre o	Platform o	Sale Numbers o	Critic Scores o	User Scores o	Rating
+This dataset was data-mined from seperate websites.
+Data on the videogame sales was taken from Vgchartz, and the data on the videogame ratings was from Metacritic.

+The Metacritic website only covers a subset of all the videogames, as it is based on the platform of the game.
+Due to this, the reviews for the games, both critics' and users', is not present for every single videogame mentioned in the dataset.
+However, the number of complete cases for videogames in this dataset (meaning that all the information for all the columns is present) is roughly 6,900 cases – meeting the threshold of over usable 5,000 data entries.

+The dataset contains information regarding the following videogame attributes:
+- Names
+- Genre
+- Platform
+- Sale Numbers
+- Critic Scores
+- User Scores
+- Content Rating
+- Etc.

--	Over 16,500 games which released from 1980 to 2016.
+In total, the dataset covers over 16,500 games which released between 1980 to 2016.

+A previous dataset which was a webscrape of Vgchartz inspired the dataset creator to expand on that and add to it.

--	This information was collected for public interest and just for fun for those invested in seeing these videogame statistics.
+This information was collected for public interest and for fun for those invested in seeing these videogame statistics.
--	The data was scraped from a website by an individual.
--By Ed

 ## Team Members